 The project got a development team and two project managers.
-I worked with the in-house team, the manager from Wedy was in direct communication with Brittany.
+Our project manager worked with the in-house team, the onefrom Wedy was in direct communication with Brittany.
 We were solving all the problems through the middlemen from Wedy.
 Our team consisted of 3 developers, UI/UX designer, and 1 QA engineer.

 Fundraising service Accelerist is a Texas startup that helps non-profit organizations raise money from commercial organizations.
 In other words, Acceleris is an online fundraising platform.
 NPO can find sponsors through filtered search, send them an email, and directly communicate with profit-making organizations.
 There are hundreds of benefactors in the Accelerist database, all of them are donating money into various spheres — from supporting african tribes to saving dolphins in the Pacific ocean.

 Fundraising site Accelerist had existed before we came to the project, but it had been working unstable.
 The previous contractors wrote buggy code, the user flows were inconvenient for NPO representatives.
 The service was not as popular as it might have been since commercial organizations had to register on the platform.
 Not every company wanted to spend time and money, so there hardly was a variety of NPO sponsors to choose from.

 We were to build the code, create a high-quality UI/UX design, and enhance user flows.